Professional learning community (PLC)

 What Are Professional Learning Communities?

 It has been interesting to observe the growing popularity of the term professional learning community.
 In fact, the term has become so commonplace and has been used so ambiguously to describe virtually any loose coupling of individuals who share a common interest in education that it is in danger of losing all meaning.
 This lack of precision is an obstacle to implementing PLC processes because, as Mike Schmoker observes, “clarity precedes competence” (2004a, p.
 85).
-Thus, we begin this handbook with an attempt to clarify our meaning of the term.
+Thus, we begin with an attempt to clarify our meaning of the term.
 To those familiar with our past work, this step may seem redundant, but we are convinced that redundancy can be a powerful tool in effective communication, and we prefer redundancy to ambiguity.

 We have seen many instances in which educators assume that a PLC is a program.
 For example, one faculty told us that each year they implemented a new program in their school.
 In the previous year it had been PLC, the year prior to that it had been “understanding by design,” and the current year it was “differentiated instruction.”
 They had converted the names of the various programs into verbs, and the joke on the faculty was that they had been “UBDed, PLCed, and DIed.”
 The PLC process is not a program.
 It cannot be purchased, nor can it be implemented by anyone other than the staff itself.
 Most importantly, it is ongoing—a continuous, never-ending process of conducting schooling that has a profound impact on the structure and culture of the school and the assumptions and practices of the professionals within it.